regseb/playwright-ghost/README.md

 // ...
 ```

-This plugin has some problems, [go to fix them](docs/customize.md).
+This plugin isn't perfect, so
+[let's see how we can improve it](docs/customize.md) (and also discover other
+features).

 [img-npm]:
   https://img.shields.io/npm/dm/playwright-ghost?label=npm&logo=npm&logoColor=whitesmoke